arcan1s/ahriman/docs/migration.rst

    Make sure to update remote synchronization services if any.
 Almost all of them rely on current repository tree by default, so it is required to setup either redirects or configure to synchronize to the old locations (e.g. ``object_path`` option for S3 synchronization).

 #.
    Enable and start services again.
-Unit template parameter should include both repository architecture and name, dash separated, e.g. ``x86_64-aur-clone``, where ``x86_64`` is the repository architecture and ``aur-clone`` is the repository name:
+Unit template parameter should include both repository architecture and name, dash separated, e.g. ``x86_64-aur``, where ``x86_64`` is the repository architecture and ``aur`` is the repository name:

    .. code-block:: shell

-      sudo systemctl enable --now ahriman@x86_64-aur-clone.timer
+      sudo systemctl enable --now ahriman@x86_64-aur.timer
       sudo systemctl enable --now ahriman-web